SWFLSec/swflsec.github.io/index.md

 ### Imposter Syndrome Disclaimer

 SWFLSec welcomes all skill and experience levels to participate.
-We believe everyone can contribute and welcome beginners, experts, and everyone inbetween to be a part our meetings both as participants and contributors.
+We believe everyone can contribute and welcome beginners, experts, and everyone inbetween to be a part of our meetings both as participants and contributors.
 Please read our [Imposter Syndrome Disclaimer](impostersyndrome.html)